SpongeBob SquarePants (franchise): Video games

 Numerous video games based on the series have been produced.
 Some of the early games include: Legend of the Lost Spatula (2001) and SpongeBob SquarePants: Battle for Bikini Bottom (2003).
 In 2013, Nickelodeon published and distributed SpongeBob Moves In!, a freemium city-building game app developed by Kung Fu Factory for iOS and Android.
-On June 5, 2019, THQ Nordic announced SpongeBob SquarePants: Battle for Bikini Bottom – Rehydrated, a full remake of the console versions of the original 2003 game.
-The game was released 1 year later on June 23, 2020 and includes cut content from the original game.
-On May 28, 2020, a platform game developed by Old Skull Games named Spongebob Squarepants: Patty Pursuit was released by Nickelodeon on Apple devices through Apple Arcade.
+SpongeBob SquarePants: Battle for Bikini Bottom – Rehydrated, a full remake of the console versions of the original 2003 game, was released in June 2020 and includes cut content from the original game.
+A platform game developed by Old Skull Games named Spongebob Squarepants: Patty Pursuit was released by Nickelodeon on Apple devices through Apple Arcade in May 2020.
 In 2021, EA Sports introduced a SpongeBob-themed level to the Yard section of its Madden NFL 21 video game.

-On September 17, 2021, THQ Nordic announced SpongeBob SquarePants: The Cosmic Shake, a new original game based on the franchise.
+SpongeBob SquarePants: The Cosmic Shake, another original game based on the franchise, was released between January and December 2023.